-- The actions of our eucharistic celebration are based on the actions of Jesus in this gospel text and later at the Last Supper: the priest takes the bread, blesses it, breaks it and distributes to all who come to the table. - The twelve baskets full of remaining food signify that the Eucharist can meet all our needs.
-The abundance of the Eucharist is enough, indeed more than enough, to fill and sustain us. - The abundant feast is an image associated with the coming of the Messiah, the advent of God's kingdom.
-In this gospel text, Jesus is bringing an experience of God's reign in the present time to those whom he fed in such abundance.
+- The actions of our eucharistic celebration are based on Jesus' actions in this gospel text and later during the Last Supper.
+These actions involve the priest taking the bread, blessing it, breaking it and distributing it to all who come to the table. - The twelve baskets full of remaining food signify that the Eucharist can meet all our needs.
+The abundance of the Eucharist is enough-indeed, more than enough-to fill and sustain us. - The abundant feast is an image associated with the coming of the Messiah and the advent of God's kingdom.
+In this gospel text, Jesus brings an experience of God's reign in the present time to those whom he fed in such abundance.